lelylan/device-directive-ng/README.md

 # Lelylan Device Component

 AngularJS directive (aka Web Component) for [Lelylan](http://lelylan.com).
-Start building advanced web app for the Connected Home and the Internet of Things.
+Build HTML5 web apps for the Connected Home and the Internet of Things.

 [See Documentation]()